Lim Bo Seng: Operation Gustavus

 Operation Gustavus failed before the agents managed to achieve any results.
 A communist guerrilla who was captured by the Japanese in January 1944 revealed the existence of the Allied spy network operating on Pangkor Island.
-In response, the Japanese launched a full-scale counter-espionage operation on the island.
-By late March 1944, more than 200 soldiers were on the island.
+In response, the Japanese launched a full-scale counter-espionage operation on the island and by late March 1944, more than 200 Japanese soldiers were on the island.
 On 24 March, the Kempeitai arrested a fisherman, Chua Koon Eng (蔡群英 (Chhòa Kûn-eng, Cài Qúnyīng)), at Teluk Murrek on the Perak coast.
 Chua was working on Pangkor Island when Li Han-kwong (李汉光 (Lí Hàn-kong, Lǐ Hànguāng)) of Force 136 approached him and requested to use his boat for their communications.
 Chua confessed and implicated Li in the spy ring.
-The Japanese laid a trap for Li (who had already escaped Pangkor by then) and, using Chua as bait, captured him shortly after.
-Under duress, Li confirmed Chua's story but managed to avoid adding anything the Japanese already knew.
-The Kempeitai took Li to Ipoh in the hope that he would reveal more information.
-However, Li managed to escape on 26 March 1944 into the jungle.
-The Kempeitai went on an all-out search for Li and other Force 136 members, eventually leading to Lim's capture.
+The Japanese laid a trap for Li and, using Chua as bait, captured him shortly after.
+Under torture, Li confirmed Chua's story but managed to avoid revealing more than what the Japanese already knew.
+The Japanese took Li to Ipoh for further interrogation, but Li managed to escape on 26 March 1944 into the jungle, after which the Japanese started searching for Li and other Force 136 members.
 The entire spy network was destroyed by 31 March 1944 and was not reestablished until February 1945.